sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

 **In 1974 Chicago radio broadcaster Studs Terkel published a best selling compilation of interviews with a cross section of Americans talking about their jobs**.

 In 2007-2008 additional interviews were conducted.
-Terkel described it as ‘the extraordinary dreams of ordinary people’. *Workin*g is the musical adaptation of Terkel’s book, and the words of the people he interviewed.
+Terkel described it as ‘the extraordinary dreams of ordinary people’. *Working* is the musical adaptation of Terkel’s book, and the words of the people he interviewed.
 It was first conceived by Stephen Schwartz (*Godspell*, *Pippin*, *Wicked*) and staged on Broadway in 1978.

 *Working* is a delightfully funny and thoroughly touching musical which explores what goes through the minds of everyday people - from construction workers and waitresses to firemen, secretaries and cleaning women.
 It showcases the individuals' occupations and also laments their lost hopes and dreams - taking the average worker's viewpoint and showing that he or she is anything but average.